-- Faustnaut-.
-A special type of doughnut made only for Fat Tuesday or Shove Tuesday.
+- Faustnaut – a special type of doughnut made only for Fat Tuesday or Shove Tuesday.
 It’s specifically sold by the half dozen and dozen.
 The powdered kind is the best.

 Pittsburgh and Western Pennsylvania Slang Terms

-When traveling westward across the state you come across mountain towns that are built into the Allegheny mountains.
-Keep driving west and eventually, you will hit the city of Pittsburgh.
+When traveling westward across the state, you come across mountain towns that are built into the Allegheny Mountains.
+Keep driving west, and eventually, you will hit the city of Pittsburgh.
 This section is all about how to talk like a Pittsburgh local and the western Pennsylvania slang terms to know.

 City of Pittsburgh Slang

-- Yinz – the western pa way of saying you all
+- Yinz – the Western PA way of saying “you all”

-- Yinzer- The people of Pittsburgh and surrounding areas
+- Yinzer – the people of Pittsburgh and surrounding areas

-- Sweeper- is another word for vacuum
+- Sweeper – another word for vacuum

-- Creek – pronounced crick it is a body of water
+- Creek – pronounced “crick.”
+It is a body of water.

-- Pittsburgh salad – a salad with fries inside of it.
+- Pittsburgh salad – a salad with fries inside of it

-- H2P- Hail to Pitt, this is the university of Pittsburgh slogan, along with the Panther Pit.
+- H2P (Hail to Pitt) – this is the University of Pittsburgh slogan, along with the Panther Pit.

 - Pop – another word for soda.
-All soda is pop and all pop is soda.
+All soda is pop, and all pop is soda.

 Locations in Pittsburgh

-- Take the T-The underground train that you can ride for free around the city and go places out of the city for a low fare.
+- Take the T – the underground train that you can ride for free around the city and go places out of the city for a low fare.

 - 412 – the area code for phone numbers and people in the area

 Pennsylvania Stereotypes to Know

-Furthermore in Pittsburgh, everyone does not yell yinzer at each other while eating perogies and waving a terrible towel.
-People are die-hard fans and extremely passionate about the local football team the Pittsburgh Steelers.
+- Furthermore, in Pittsburgh, everyone does not yell “yinzer” at each other while eating perogies and waving a terrible towel.
+People are die-hard fans and extremely passionate about the local football team, the Pittsburgh Steelers.

-If you walk around downtown on game day before the game subsequently you will hear the Pittsburgh black and yellow song, as well as a few other Pittsburgh, themed songs.
+- If you walk around downtown on game day before the game subsequently, you will hear the Pittsburgh Black and Yellow song, as well as a few other Pittsburgh-themed songs.